Chapter 15:

 -Aren't you afraid of revealing the formula?

--Phew, you're really smart, Lyne...
+-Phew... you're really smart, Lyne...

--Aren't you going to try that thing...
+-Aren't you going to test that thing?

 -The recoil isn't too strong.